-You can add to the list images backed up both in the vhd and tib formats.
-Adding a tib image requires converting it into the vhd format.
-For more detailed information on booting from tib images see Booting from a tib image of your Windows 7 system partition (p.
-229).
+You can add to the list images backed up both in the .vhd and .tib formats.
+Adding a .tib image requires converting it into the .vhd format.
+For more detailed information on booting from .tib images see Booting from a .tib image of your system partition (p.
+225).

 Actual booting is carried out using Windows boot loader.
-Acronis Boot Sequence Manager just adds virtual disks (vhd files) to the Windows boot loader' list of disks available for booting to Windows 7.
+Acronis Boot Sequence Manager just adds virtual disks (.vhd files) to the Windows boot loader's list of disks available for booting the operating system.